ganto/debops/docs/ansible/roles/debops.checkmk_agent/facts.rst

 Ansible facts
 =============

-.. include:: includes/all.rst
+.. include:: ../../../includes/global.rst

 The role exposes part of it’s state by means of Ansible local facts for other roles and playbooks to use.
-The interface is considered public and changes to it happen in compliance with `Semantic Versioning`_ of the role and will be mentioned in the :ref:`checkmk_agent__ref_changelog`.
+The interface is considered public and changes to it happen in compliance with `Semantic Versioning`_ of the role and will be mentioned in the changelog.
 Here you can find documentation and examples for them.

 Specification
 -------------